Careers

 • Conduct client assessments to understand the victimization, current living situation and to determine the help needed.
 The assessment will address the need for food, shelter, clothing, transportation, medical attention, emergency legal and criminal justice assistance and safety.

-• Educate the client about service options available within the community and partners with them to develop a practical care plan related to the problems created by the victimization.
+• Educates the client about service options available within the community and partners with them to develop a practical care plan related to the problems created by the victimization.

-• Distribute security devices and other accessories based on the client’s attestation of safety concerns.
+• Distributes security devices and other accessories based on the client’s attestation of safety concerns.

-• Maintain accurate case records documenting at minimum: the client assessment, care plan, contacts with community referrals, signed consent forms, progress notes demonstrating attainment of goals, discharge plan, security devices and other items provided to clients, and information shared by partnering agencies.
+• Maintains accurate case records documenting at minimum: the client assessment, care plan, contacts with community referrals, signed consent forms, progress notes demonstrating attainment of goals, discharge plan, security devices and other items provided clients, and information shared by partnering agencies.

-• Make prompt referrals to partner organizations and follow up to ensure that the client received appropriate services.
+• Makes prompt referrals to partner organizations and follows up to ensure that the client received appropriate services.

-• Schedule follow up appointments in-person, by phone or audio/video technology to provide encouragement, support and monitor progress.
+• Schedules follow up appointments in-person, by phone or audio/video technology to provide encouragement, support and monitor progress.

 • Participates in marketing and outreach activities as assigned.